softwaredoug/idiot-proof-git/README.md

 ### 'git publish' or 'git pub'

-Pushes changes to the current branch, rejects if current branch is not up to date.
+Pushes local changes to the current branch.
+Rejects if local branch is not up to date (ie your buddy made changes).
 See [force-with-lease](https://itnext.io/git-force-vs-force-with-lease-9d0e753e8c41?gi=569651c36210)

 ### 'git synced'